Best Game Concept Art Books: Top 10 Picks for Artists and Gamers

 1. Pick a character you love from the book.

-2. Grab a sheet of paper and divide it into sections: silhouette, costume, colour palette, and details.
+2. Grab a sheet of paper and divide it into sections: silhouette, costume, color palette, and details.

 3. Sketch the character’s basic silhouette.